Illumina/NirvanaDocumentation/versioned_docs/version-3.21/introduction/getting-started.md

 Nirvana is written in C# using [.NET Core](https://www.microsoft.com/net/download/core) (an amazing runtime environment that currently runs on Windows, Linux, Mac OS X, and in Docker images).
 Once .NET Core has been downloaded, all you need to do is grab the source, compile it, and grab the data files.

 :::tip
-Nirvana currently uses .NET6.0.
+Nirvana currently uses .NET Core 3.1 or later.
 Please make sure that you have the most current runtime from the [.NET Core downloads](https://www.microsoft.com/net/download/core) page.
 :::

 ## Quick Start